ashaduri/gsmartcontrol/trunk/gsmartcontrol/README.txt

 Not all drives support disabling Automatic Offline Data Collection, even if they report otherwise.
 Unfortunately, there's no way to detect such drives.

-Running on GTK+ / Gtkmm versions earlier than 2.12 may cause visual artifacts, usability issues (especially with tooltips and icons), instability, etc...

 The texts probably contain a lot of grammatical errors, English being my third language and all.